 Often in EDA, one looks for methods that are both robust and resistant.
 Robustness is defined as the insensitivity to assumptions about the data (e.g. 'the data are normally distributed').
 Resistance is the insensitivity to large excursions, i.e. outliers.
 In many cases, EDA is a "first pass" to take a gross look at the data, formulate hypotheses and then go on to apply more specific techniques.

-For additional references, check out Andrew Zieffer's notes and Chapter 3 of vided by their standard deviation
+&lt;sup>9 For additional references, check out Andrew Zieffer's notes and Chapter 3 of Wilks (2011)

-Wilks (2011)